-We understand that our patients depend on us to receive the very best in diagnostic imaging.
-That's why we invest into our specialists as well as our technology to ensure highly accurate and highly effective medical imaging for our patients.
+We understand that our patients depend on us to obtain the very best in diagnostic imaging.
+That’s why we invest into our specialists as well as our technology to ensure highly accurate and highly effective medical imaging for our patients.

 Optimum Medical Imaging